Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 - The Sacral Center is undefined (white).
 A defined Sacral makes you a Generator or Manifesting Generator, not a Manifestor.

 That third condition is the one most people miss.
-The Manifestor's "initiation power" comes precisely from not having Sacral life-force energy to draw on continuously.
-Your energy comes in surges from the connected motor — Root (pressure), Solar Plexus (emotional waves), or Heart (willpower) — and exits through the Throat as speech or action.
+The Manifestor's initiation power comes precisely from not having Sacral life-force energy to draw on continuously.
+Your energy comes in surges from the connected motor, the Root (pressure), the Solar Plexus (emotional waves), or the Heart (willpower), and exits through the Throat as speech or action.

 Manifestor vs. the Other Four Types